joshua-curci/Joshuafactor/README.md

 Compleated with custom table names<br/>
 ### Optimise controller functions (5 in total)
 Being done in parts<br/>
-Firstly, optimising and updating the insert statement in the UserController<br/>
+1. Optimising and updating the insert statement in the UserController<br/>
+2. In the 'selecteduser' function, you are getting a unique user, you can optimise this code by simply getting the first returned result of the unique ID<br/>